 4. Make dinner

-Again, a foreign concept in those early days but a bit of veggie chopping and whipping up something that isn’t out of a can is now possible while you’re pumping.
+Again, a foreign concept in those early days but a bit of veggie chopping and whipping up something that isn’t out of a can is now possible while you’re expressing for your twins.

 5. Power Nap

 I know every time someone says “sleep when your babies sleep” it makes you want to scream, but with hands-free pumping, you will be able to have a quick power nap on the couch for 10 mins while the milking session is happening.